iandimayuga/think-maths/uniquedistance/README.md

 [ ][ ][ ][ ][ ][ ][ ] <---Two coins have to go somewhere here
 ```

-There's some pattern with the smaller squares--
+There's some pattern with the smaller squares.
-for one, every solution so far, from sizes 3 to 7, leaves at least one row or one column empty.
+For one, every solution so far from sizes 3 to 7 leaves at least one row or one column empty.
 This screams "pigeonhole principle" to me.

 This is probably as far as I'll get this week.
 I look forward to Matt's video :)